WebDevBootcamp/course-content/module1_weblab_3-2017/index.md

 ## Open Kimono

 I’m an open book (kimono)!
 Ask me anything about any part of the web development world.
-I’ve been in a lot of foxholes (and yes, now I’m mixing kimono and foxhole metaphors&mdash;messy!).
+I’ve been in a lot of foxholes (and yes, now I’m mixing kimono and foxhole metaphors &mdash; messy!).
 And I want you to think of me as an ongoing resource for you beyond just module one.
 Here’s my contact info:

 Email: [pquinn@webapper.com](mailto:pquinn@webapper.com)